 In another long list of firsts, Tomb Raider was also the first game to have purely atmospheric and trigger-cued music instead of an overlaying, constant music throughout the game.
-Instead the only constant sounds heard are footsteps, grunts and groans from Lara, and environmental factors such as animals and waterfalls or fire.
-This is mostly due in part to the composer, Nathan McCree allotting too little time to the project and composing tracks without any thought as to where they would fit into the game.
-When it was finally applied it was decided that the music McCree composed was better utilized in specific scenarios as trigger-cued music instead of an overlying soundtrack.
+The only constant sounds heard are footsteps, grunts, and groans from Lara, and environmental factors such as animals and waterfalls or fire.
+This is mostly due in part to the composer, Nathan McCree, allotting too little time to the project and composing tracks without any thought as to where they would fit into the game.
+When it was finally applied, it was decided that the music McCree composed was better utilized in specific scenarios as trigger-cued music instead of an overlying soundtrack.
 As for the main theme, a melody starring a solo oboe was used and has been the basis of most of the other themes.

 Before Tomb Raider had even launched, the sequel was already in the conceptual stages.
 As the first game was produced, additional concepts and suggestions continued to be pitched until there were simply too many to fit into one game.
 Instead, some were put into the first game and the rest were held back for what would become the foundation of Tomb Raider II: Starring Lara Croft.
 And even though Toby Gard left the project, the rest of the team decided that too much had been invested into Lara to just put the series to rest.